 We never give up on people

 With so much happening around the world, it can be hard to decide where your money can have the greatest impact.
 With your help through the Where Most Needed fund, we can respond quickly to urgent needs of the world's most vulnerable children and families.
 And, thanks to grant funds and donated products, your monthly gifts multiply 4 times in impact.

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- Thanks to workshops and fairs organized by World Vision and its partners, children and youth have been trained on values, caring practices, child protection, and child rights so they can protect themselves and build positive relationships.
+- Thanks to workshops and fairs we organized with our partners, children and youth have been trained on values, caring practices, child protection, and child rights so they can protect themselves and build positive relationships.